 Unfortunately, most of us start our days with coffee which is not a good idea.
 In fact, coffee is highly acidic and complicates your heartburn problem.
 Additionally, many of us love to start the day with fresh orange juice.
 Again you are adding more acid to your system.

 Choice of drinks is another consideration.
 You can drink wine or plain water with meals.
 But only in small quantities.
-Fluids taken while eating dilute the gastric acid and enzymes thus reducing the efficiency of digestion.
+Drinking water while eating dilutes the gastric acid and enzymes thus reducing the efficiency of digestion.
 You should avoid carbonated drinks as they cause a build-up of pressure in the stomach.

 Ginger works too.
 Keep some ginger root around and when you get a flare up, you can add some ginger to a meal, eat it raw or even drink it in a tea.
 It has also been said that ginger candy works as well.
 If your local supermarket doesn’t carry ginger candy, try a health food store.